 If you have a lease for more than 30 days (e.g. one-year lease), your rent can't be increased during the term of the lease, unless the lease allows rent increases.

-There are pros and cons to leasing vs. renting and the right choice for each tenant will decide on individual circumstances.
+There are pros and cons to leasing vs. renting, and the right choice for each tenant will decide on individual circumstances.

 Leasing, on the other hand, is a long-term commitment but offers security and stability, without the risk of the landlord raising your rent.
+Either way, if you're looking for places to rent, we have you covered.
+Look at listings here.